Yoshanuikabundi/Training/Writing/StyleGuide.md

 ## We generally follow the style of:
 [ACS Style Guide](https://pubs.acs.org/doi/full/10.1021/acsguide.50101) (which unfortunately lives behind a paywall; at a later date we should port summaries of key insights here), see especially:
+- *American English* (American English is the de facto standard for the web and the explicit standard for most journals)
 - *Effective writing* (Section 5.1) (use direct, declarative sentences, often in active voice!)
 - *General style conventions* (Section 5.3) -- Editorial style (hyphenation, capitalization, modifiers, etc.)
 - *Grammar, spelling, and punctuation* (Section 5.2)